Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_04_group_1_report.md

 *Figure 13: Distribution of Host type in Vienna*

 ## Analysis 5: Capacity blocked by commercial hosts
 We argue that flats used commercially are no available to the public housing market anymore.
-Therefore they can be count towards lost public housing capacity.
+Therefore they can be count towards lost public housing capacity and might lead to a faster gentrification.

 ![Airbnb_Capacity.png](../additional_material/Plots/Airbnb_Capacity.png)

+*Figure 14: Total capacity offered by commercial hosts*